kubernetes/website/docs/user-guide/horizontal-pod-autoscaling/index.md

 Therefore, it is required to deploy heapster monitoring in your cluster for autoscaling to work.

 The autoscaler accesses corresponding replication controller, deployment or replica set by scale sub-resource.
-Scale is an interface which allows to dynamically set the number of replicas and to learn the current state of them.
+Scale is an interface which allows to dynamically set the number of replicas and to learn the current states of them.
 More details on scale sub-resource can be found [here](https://github.com/kubernetes/kubernetes/blob/{{page.githubbranch}}/docs/design/horizontal-pod-autoscaler.md#scale-subresource).